Recognizing our region's entrepreneurs

 Several of SMIF’s loan clients that participate in our FEAST!
 Local Food Peer Network have recently received recognition, as well.
 Grandma’s Gourmets, owned by Kim Olson in Albert Lea, was named a winner of the 2021 Good Food Awards for their Blueberry Lavender Jam in the Preserves category.
 With more than 2,000 entries every year, the competition is strong — only three food crafters from each region received the honor.

-Curly Girlz Candy, owned by Paula Trenda in Owatonna, was not only named the 2020 Minnesota Small Business Person of the Year, but they were also named an Emerging Brand through The Big Find, an international search to discover entrepreneurs with the next big brand or unique product.
+Curly Girlz Candy, owned by Paula Trenda in Owatonna, was not only named the 2020 Minnesota Small Business Person of the Year, but the business was also named an Emerging Brand through The Big Find, an international search to discover entrepreneurs with the next big brand or unique product.

 Pleasant Grove Pizza Farm, owned by Emily Knudsen and Bill Bartz in Waseca, was featured in a New York Times article about how pizza farms are an emerging and unique business model.
 All of these entrepreneurs are changing the landscape of our communities each and every day.